 3) Would such a reader of the patent have concluded that the patentee nonetheless intended that strict compliance with the literal meaning of the relevant claim(s) of the patent was an essential requirement of the invention?

 The main alteration is the second question, which now imbues the skilled person with the knowledge that the variant works, whether or not this would have been obvious.

 In this case, the answer to all three questions was yes: pemetrexed dipotassium achieves substantially the same result in substantially the same way as pemetrexed disodium; knowing that pemetrexed dipotassium works, as it is an alternative salt of the same active compound it would be obvious that it works in the same way as pemetrexed disodium; and finally, the specification does not clearly imply that the patentee intended strict compliance with the limitations in the claims.
 Thus, direct infringement of the patent was found.

 The judgement also touches on the subject of the file wrapper.
 The original claims of the patent application referred to an antifolate, and this was amended to pemetrexed disodium during prosecution.
 Amendment simply to pemetrexed was not allowed by the EPO, as it was held to extend the subject matter of the application.
-The judgement considers this, but states that whether or not this objection by the examiner was correct, it has no bearing on whether or not interpretation of the final form of the claims should limit the scope of protection to pemetrexed disodium, or whether it should encompass other pemetrexed salts.
+The judgement considers this but states that whether or not this objection by the examiner was correct, it has no bearing on whether or not the interpretation of the final form of the claims should limit the scope of protection to pemetrexed disodium, or whether it should encompass other pemetrexed salts.

-We will provide further commentary on this case and its fallout over the coming weeks, as we begin to see what impact this shift in claim interpretation has.
+Katherine Wright, our chemistry patent attorney, will provide further commentary on this case and its fallout over the coming weeks, as we begin to see what impact this shift in claim interpretation has.